-Sinergium Biotech has announced it will begin construction of a new primary antigen production plant in the town of Garin, which is located in the province of Buenos Aires, Argentina.
+Argentina-based biopharmaceutical company Sinergium Biotech has announced it will start building a primary antigen production plant in the town of Garin, located in Buenos Aires province.

 JN-International Medical Corporation (JNI), a US-based private biopharmaceutical corporation, develops infectious disease vaccines and diagnostics.

 Founded in 1997 by Dr Jeeri R Reddy in rural Oakland, Nebraska, JNI expanded and moved to Omaha, Nebraska, in 2000.
 In 2009 JNI acquired Pfizer’s Biocor EU/cGMP facilities in Omaha for research, development and manufacture of human vaccines.